mukil/dmx-sendmail/README.md

+> The `dm4-sendgrid` GitHub repo is a mirror repo.
+The master repo is `dmx-sendmail`, hosted at the DMX company's [GitLab](https://git.dmx.systems/dmx-plugins/dmx-sendmail).
+DeepaMehta was rebranded as DMX.
+DeepaMehta 5 and DMX is the same; same code; same features; similar free software license (AGPL-3.0 vs GPL-3.0).
+The master branch represents DeepaMehta 5.
+For DeepaMehta 4 switch to the [dm4 branch](/mukil/dm4-sendgrid/tree/dm4).

 ## DMX Sendmail

 This DMX Plugin is a wrapper to the SMTP Protocol and the [Sendgrid Web API v3](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html).
-It's core feature is a service which allows other plugins to send emails to the `SYSTEM_ADMIN_MAILBOX` or to one or many other recipients with the sender being `SYSTEM_FROM_NAME and `SYSTEM_FROM_MAILBOX`.
+It's core feature is a service which allows other plugins to send emails to the `SYSTEM_ADMIN_MAILBOX` or to one or many other recipients with the sender being `SYSTEM_FROM_NAME` and `SYSTEM_FROM_MAILBOX`.

 ## Configuration